Alighorbani1380/Image-Segmentation-with-Fast-SCNN/README.md

 -   We thank the instructors and teaching assistants for their valuable guidance and support.
 -   Gratitude to the creators of the CamVid dataset.
 -   Inspiration and foundational concepts were drawn from the original research paper for [Fast-SCNN](https://arxiv.org/pdf/1902.04502).

----

-*To further enhance SEO and discoverability for your repository, consider adding relevant "topics" on GitHub.
-Go to your repository page and click the "Manage topics" button.
-Suggested topics: `deep-learning`, `computer-vision`, `image-segmentation`, `fast-scnn`, `pytorch`, `camvid-dataset`, `academic-project`.*